 Rabbi Emily Yael Reitsma-Jurman was raised in Toronto, Canada and until young adulthood studied music and theatre.
 In 2010 she graduated from Toronto’s York University with a BA in Religious Studies, focusing on Jewish studies.
 It was university that Rabbi Emily began to work at her synagogue as a cantorial soloist, religion school teacher, youth advisor and bar and bat mitzvah tutor.
 She began rabbinical studies at Leo Baeck College, spending her first year with students of Hebrew Union College in Jerusalem.

-Rabbi Daniel Smith has been Senior Minister at Edgware & District Reform Synagogue since 1993.
+Rabbi Daniel Smith was the Senior Minister at Edgware & Hendon Reform Synagogue (previously with Edgware & District Reform Synagogue since 1993).
 Daniel studied Philosophy and Psychology at Keele University and then qualified as a psychotherapist.
 He was the founding Chairman of the Raphael Centre - a Jewish counselling service.